kkestell/walnut-scheme/README.md

 ## REPL

-A simple REPL is included in the `repl` directory.
+A basic REPL is included in the `repl` directory.

 ## Examples